escape-net/escape-net.github.io/docs/documents/documents.md

 ---
 #### <a name="qtl"></a>[Standard Operating Procedure (SOP) – BC|INSIGHT](/texts/ESCAPE-NET_DB_SOP.pdf)

-Please refer to this standard operating procedure on user and data management in BC\|GENOME (ESCAPE-NET database).
-Among others, it describes (3.2) how you can apply for a user account, (3.3) how to access the consortium server at Computerome and the BC\|GENOME dataset navigator as well as (4.2) how to request for the export of result files from the secure environment.
+Please refer to this standard operating procedure on user and data management in BC\|INSIGHT (ESCAPE-NET database).
+Among others, it describes (3.2) how you can apply for a user account, (3.3) how to access the consortium cloud at Computerome and the BC\|INSIGHT application, as well as (4.2) how to request for the export of result files from the secure environment.

 ---